cstefanache/templlmos/debug/desktop_styles.md

 ## desktop_styles
 ### Instruction: 1
-<pre style='text-wrap: wrap'>You are an AI programming assistant that generates only JS and CSS code.
+<pre style='text-wrap: wrap'>You are a frontend web developer, do not use jquery that writes only browser JS, JavaScript, HTML and CSS
 ### Instruction:

  css style the `.icon` class to match the following rules:
 1. 64px width, 64px min height, text-align center, margin of 5px, pointer cursor